 ** UPDATE June 11, 2014 **

 Dexcom filed a state trade secrets lawsuit on June 6 against Glucovation and its founders, accusing them of conspiring to take proprietary and confidential CGM tech knowledge with them from Dexcom.
 The lawsuit alleges breach of contract and loyalty, misappropriation of trade secrets, and unfair competition.
 According to the 16-page suit asking for a jury trial, the founding trio left Dexcom suddenly in early 2013 but had been planning Glucovation since October 2012 and "misappropriated" their time while at Dexcom to develop the Glucovation concept.
-A jury trial is requested, and an initial motions hearing in San Diego Superior Court is set for Aug.
-22. The case is Dexcom v.
+A jury trial is requested in San Diego Superior Court.
+The case is Dexcom v.
 Glucovation, et al, case #37-2014-00018216.